U.S. Chamber group urges quick U.S., EU action to end tariffs, adopt privacy shield

 EU trade chief Valdis Dombrovskis told reporters on Wednesday that Brussels hoped the visit would help bring a rapid end to trade disputes and foster better ties.

-U.S. and EU officials will commit to ending the nearly 17-year dispute over subsidies to aircraft makers Airbus SE (AIR.PA) and Boeing Co (BA.N) before July 11, while setting a Dec.
-1 deadline to end punitive tariffs related to a steel and aluminum trade dispute, according to a draft communique. read more
+U.S. and EU officials will commit to ending the nearly 17-year dispute over subsidies to aircraft makers Airbus SE and Boeing Co before July 11, while setting a Dec.
+1 deadline to end punitive tariffs related to a steel and aluminum trade dispute, according to a draft communique.

 The Chamber said both sides should also agree to a new U.S.-EU privacy shield to facilitate better coordination on digital policies, a vital step needed to “give companies the legal certainty they need when transferring data across the Atlantic.”